-Students who are believed to be under the influence of alcohol will be subject to disciplinary action for violating the Student Code of Conduct.
+Students under the influence of alcohol will be subject to disciplinary action for violating the Student Code of Conduct.
 If students are not cooperative the Minneapolis Police Department may be called to assist, and the student may be subject to citation or arrest.

-Employees who are believed to be under the influence of alcohol will be subject to disciplinary action.
+Employees under the influence of alcohol will be subject to disciplinary action.
 If employees are not cooperative the Minneapolis Police Department may be called to assist, and the employee may be subject to citation or arrest.

-Non-students/non-employees who are believed to be under the influence of alcohol may be asked to leave campus, may be prohibited from returning for one year, and if uncooperative the Minneapolis Police Department may be called to assist, and the individual may be subject to citation or arrest.
+Non-students/non-employees under the influence of alcohol may be asked to leave campus, may be prohibited from returning for one year, and if uncooperative the Minneapolis Police Department may be called to assist, and the individual may be subject to citation or arrest.